Dated December 2025

 • access times; and

-Throughout the life of your product or service, we may collect and hold additional personal information about you.
-This could include transaction information or making a record of queries or complaints you make.
+Throughout the life of your Product or Services, we may collect and hold additional personal information about you.
+This could include transaction information or making a record of queries or complaints you may make.

 For what purposes do we collect, store, use, and disclose personal information?

-The main reason we collect, use, store and disclose personal information is to provide you with products and services.
+We collect, use, store and disclose personal information is to provide you with Products and Services.

 This includes:

-• checking whether you are eligible for the product or service;
+• checking whether you are eligible for the Product or Services;

 • assisting you with your inquiries or concerns.